Onyangoe21/sortingAlgorithms/README.md

-# Sorting Algorithms README.md
+# Sorting Algorithms for dummies README.md
 # Personal project
 # Author: Edwin Omondi Onyango

 * This is a quick implementation of the different sorting algorithms.
-The essence of this repo is to practice the different sorting algorithms with better demonstrations of how the algorithm works.
+The essence of this repo is to practice the different sorting algorithms with better demonstrations of how the algorithm works(using print statements) and more detailed explanation.

 * The other important part of this document is that it gives a more detailed calculation of the runtime complexities.